Ireland Bike Tour - Galway & Connemara Coast | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

-This morning, ride from the Aran Islands Hotel back to the pier at Kilronan, leaving your bike at the rental shop.
-The 12:00 noon ferry takes you to Rossaveel, where you can bike or shuttle into Connemara, Ireland’s “Wild West.”
-In this rugged and magical countryside, framed by the Twelve Bens Mountain range and Roundstone Bog, you’ll encounter glittering beaches, shimmering lakes and rivers, and Ireland’s famous peat bogs.
-This romantic landscape has inspired many famous paintings and literary figures over the years, and many ancient Irish traditions and customs are preserved here, revealing a rich linguistic, musical, and folklore heritage.
+This morning, ride from your hotel back to the pier at Kilronan and return your bike to the rental shop.
+The 12:00 noon ferry takes you to Rossaveel, where you can either bike or shuttle into Connemara, Ireland’s “Wild West.”
+In this rugged and enchanting region—framed by the Twelve Bens mountain range and the Roundstone Bog—you’ll encounter glittering beaches, shimmering lakes and rivers, and Ireland’s iconic peat bogs.
+This romantic landscape has long inspired painters and writers, and it remains a stronghold of traditional Irish culture, language, music, and folklore.

 Today's Ride Choices